 About Stephen K. Klasko, MD, MBA

 As President and CEO of Philadelphia-based Thomas Jefferson University and Jefferson Health since 2013, he has steered one of the nation’s fastest growing academic health institutions based on his vision of re-imagining health care and higher education.
-In addition, his 2017 merger of Thomas Jefferson University with Philadelphia University creates a pre-eminent professional university that includes top-20 programs in fashion and design.
+His 2017 merger of Thomas Jefferson University with Philadelphia University creates a pre-eminent professional university that includes top-20 programs in fashion and design, coupled with the first design thinking curriculum in a medical school, and with the nation’s leading research on empathy.

 His track record of success at creating and implementing programs that are shaping the future of health care earned him a place on Modern Healthcare’s list of the “100 Most Influential People in Healthcare” and “Most Influential Physician Executives” in 2017.
 That same year, his entrepreneurial leadership and success at recruiting helped Thomas Jefferson University Hospital achieve a #16 ranking – and elite Honor Roll status – on U.S.News & World Report’s Best Hospitals list.

 Dr. Klasko is a nationally recognized advocate for healthcare transformation, having served as dean of two medical colleges, and leader of three academic health centers before becoming President and CEO at Jefferson.
 He is author of 1999’s The Phantom Stethoscope, 2016’s We Can Fix Healthcare in America, and editor in chief of the journal “Healthcare Transformation.”
-His forthcoming 2018 book is titled, Bless This Mess: A Pictorial Primer for the Future of Healthcare.
+His new book is 2018’s Bless This Mess: A Picture Story of Healthcare in America.

-Under his leadership, Jefferson Health has grown from a three hospital urban academic medical center with annual revenues of $1.8 billion to a major regional academic medical center with more than $5 billion in annualized revenues.
-Jefferson Health has become a 13-hospital system with partnership mergers that include Abington Health, Aria Health and Kennedy Health.
+Under his leadership, Jefferson Health has grown from a three hospitals to 14 with revenues that grew from $2.2 billion to more than $5.1 billion, annualized.
+The new Jefferson focuses on managing the health of populations in southeastern Pennsylvania and southern New Jersey.
 Jefferson has the largest faculty based tele-health network in the country, the NCI-designated Sidney Kimmel Cancer Center, and an outpatient footprint that is among the most technologically advanced in the region.

-Through a unique four pillar model, academic-clinical-innovation-philanthropy, Jefferson has attracted venture capital and transformational gifts.
+Through a unique four pillar model, academic-clinical-innovation-philanthropy, Jefferson has attracted both venture capital and transformational gifts.
 Sidney and Caroline Kimmel donated $110 million to Jefferson on June 18, 2014, the largest gift in the University’s history.
-Philanthropy and innovation have also resulted in the addition of the Marcus Institute, nationally recognized for its modern medical and integrated therapies.
+Philanthropy and innovation have also resulted in the addition of the Marcus Institute of Integrative Health, nationally recognized for its modern medical and integrated therapies, and the Jane and Leonard Korman Respiratory Institute, a unique partnership between Jefferson Health and National Jewish Health.

 Previously, as CEO of USF Health and Dean of the Morsani College of Medicine at the University of South Florida, Dr. Klasko built the nation’s largest “assessment of technical and teamwork competence” center known as CAMLS (Center for Advanced Medical Learning and Simulation).
 He also led a partnership with the country’s largest retirement community, The Villages, to create “America’s healthiest hometown,” an innovative primary-care-driven, patient-centric, Medicare-based accountable care model.